leroychan/twilio-flex-routing-redirect-call/README.md

 # Twilio Flex - Routing - Redirect Calls When No Agents Are Available

-Solution to fulfill redirecting voice calls to an E.164 number when no agents, across all task queues, accepted the incoming call.
-This repository features a terraform template that creates new independent Twilio resources required to demostrate the solution.
+This repository provides a solution for redirecting incoming voice calls to an E.164 number when no agents across all task queues have accepted the call.

+The solution utilizes Terraform to create independent Twilio resources required to demonstrate the call redirection functionality.
+It ensures that when no agents are available to handle an incoming call in any task queue, the call will be automatically redirected to a specified E.164 number.

 ![Twilio Flex - Routing - Redirect Calls When No Agents Are Available](docs/solution_diagram.png)

 Key Solution Components:

-1. _Placeholder Task Queue_: Inserted at the last step of a TaskRouter Workflow to indicate that the call is ready to be routed to a E.164 number.
+1. _Placeholder Task Queue_: Inserted at the last step of a TaskRouter Workflow to indicate that the call is ready to be routed to an E.164 number.
 No workers should be matched to this Task Queue.
 2. _TaskRouter Event Callback Handler_: Responsible for detecting tasks that entered the placeholder task queue and redirect the in-progress call, via TwiML's `<Dial>` verb, to an E.164 number

 ---